ainame/activerecord-bit_field/README.md

 [![Build Status](https://travis-ci.org/ainame/activerecord-bit_field.svg?branch=master)](https://travis-ci.org/ainame/activerecord-bit_field)

-Activerecord::BitField provide a feature of mapping bit fileds to RDB table in ActiveRecord.
+Activerecord::BitField provides a feature of mapping bit fileds to RDB table in ActiveRecord.
-This is reinventing the wheel; see `See Also` section.
+This is sort of reinventing the wheel.
+See `See Also` section.

 ## Requirement

 Ruby 2.1.0 or higher.
-Because, this using Array#to_h.
+This lib is using Array#to_h.

 ## Installation